jakob1379/daisy/README.md

 ### MacOS
 #### Note on python suppport
 At the moment we rely on users manually installing python from python.org.
 The current version is python 3.13.2, which should be downloaded from https://www.python.org/downloads/release/python-3132/ and installed before building.
 Other dependencies are installed with brew.
-The reason we do not use brew to install python, is because it would then require that users also used brew to install python and we prefer the on-click installer from python.org.
+The reason we do not use brew to install python, is because it would then require that users also used brew to install python and we prefer the one-click installer from python.org.

 Install dependencies